nickserv/danamccurdy.com/_posts/2014-01-01-inconvenient-love.md

 layout: post
 title: Inconvenient love
 category: love
+published: true
 ---

 It isn't convenient to love you,
 Sometimes it brings me pain -
 The struggle to get what I think I lack,
-That Yearning for safety or gain.
+The yearning for safety or gain.

 Losing the joy of the moment,